 Timeline: February 2019 – August 2020

-The objective of this task is to achieve a consensus statement concerning
+The objective of this task is to author a consensus statement concerning

-An analysis on the integration in national policies and sustainability of JA-CHRODIS and CHRODIS-PLUS proposals beyond 2020 will be performed as input for the elaboration of the Consensus Statement.
+An analysis of the integration into national policies and sustainability of JA-CHRODIS and CHRODIS PLUS proposals beyond 2020 will be performed and used as input for authoring the Consensus Statement.

-Output: Report on the Integration in National Policies and Sustainability and Consensus Statement proposal sent to the Executive Board for endorsement.
+Output: Report on the Integration in National Policies and Sustainability, and the Consensus Statement proposal sent to the Executive Board for endorsement.

 KEY EXPERTS AND ORGANISATIONS

-“CHRODIS+ is an extensive and wide-ranging project requiring a significant effort to ensure that its research takes into account the actual situation of Member States and it is able to propose sustainable and suitable actions.
-We are very committed with this work, having in mind the importance that an increased implementation of good practices in the prevention and management of chronic diseases has for Europe.
-It is an honor be a member of this team that is boosting innovation in a multifaceted and crucial field for the health of our population.”
+“CHRODIS PLUS is an extensive and wide-ranging project requiring significant effort to ensure that its research takes into account the actual situation of Member States so that it is able to propose sustainable and suitable actions.
+We are very committed to this work, having in mind the importance that an increased implementation of good practices in the prevention and management of chronic diseases has for Europe.
+It is an honour be a member of this team that boosts innovation in a multifaceted and crucial field for the health of our population.”

 - Lead: ISCIII, Spain.
 Iñaki Imaz (email@example.com)

 - Task lead: VULSK, Lithuania.
-Rokas Navickas (firstname.lastname@example.org)
+Elena Jureviciene (firstname.lastname@example.org)